 Lots of investors also want to compare the returns REITs provide to stocks.
 The overall picture here is actually negative.

-Research from investment bank Numis found that UK-listed REITs underperformed the total return of the FTSE 100 in the decade ending in January 2020.
+Research from investment bank Numis found that UK-listed REITs underperformed the total return of the UK's largest 100 listed companies in the decade ending in January 2020.
 But again, individual REITs invest in unique things and most investors buy shares in them as such, not as a group.